beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 course.
 This brings us to the topic of how you can learn to learn more effectively, which is what the course "Learning how to learn" has to offer.

-While the course is very easy and lacking real depth, it is still benificial to at least watch the lectures and the interviews, as there might be some tricks you can pick up that will improve your learning capabilities and help you overcome procrastination when it hits you.
+While the course is very easy and lacking real depth, it is still beneficial to at least watch the lectures and the interviews, as there might be some tricks you can pick up that will improve your learning capabilities and help you overcome procrastination when it hits you.